 - No support for custom products

-Order fulfillment in POS system
+Order fulfillment in the POS system

 Fast and affordable shipping options are what customers look for when shopping online.
 Without the proper order fulfillment process, your business wouldn’t be able to deliver, ultimately losing the brand’s reputation and customers.
 To find more articles about technology like this one, visit ConnectPOS and check out our blogs.